Canada first-time buyer: FHSA or RRSP first?

 How to read this table:

-• Effort/mo is the average monthly saving/investing during working years (a simple proxy; contributions step up by age band).
+• Saving effort/mo is the average monthly saving during working years (a simple proxy; contributions step up by age band).

 All figures are shown in today’s dollars.
-The simulator tracks investable assets only; it does not count home equity unless you model a future sale/downsizing.
+This page tracks financial assets only; it does not count home equity unless you later model a sale or downsizing.

-If you’re new to the “Safe/mo” concept, start with Reading your results.
-For editing the saving steps and one-offs, see Working with financial entries.
+If you’re new to the sustainable retirement budget concept, start with Reading your results.
+To adjust the savings steps or one-time costs, open the scenario and edit those amounts directly.

 Compare the variants →